pendulum-project/ntpd-rs/docs/guide/security-guidance.md

 ## Increasing availability

 The best way to increase availability of time synchronization is to increase the number of servers ntpd-rs queries for the current time.
-When combined with a (relatively) small value for `minimum-agreeing-peers`, this will allow ntpd-rs to keep synchronizing the local time even if multiple upstream servers fail.
+When combined with a (relatively) small value for `minimum-agreeing-sources`, this will allow ntpd-rs to keep synchronizing the local time even if multiple upstream servers fail.

-For servers being completely unavailable, this is the difference between the number of configured time sources and `minimum-agreeing-peers`.
+For servers being completely unavailable, this is the difference between the number of configured time sources and `minimum-agreeing-sources`.
 However, note that at most half the servers can fail with incorrect time information before impacting time synchronization.

 The downside of a large number of upstream time servers is that an attacker aimed at missteering your local clock is provided with more avenues to do so, because they will need to compromise a smaller fraction of upstream servers to gain clock control.
 The attacker can then ensure synchronization with that subset through denial of service attacks on the other upstream servers.